Battle Hymn of China: Synopsis

 It was written at a time when the Kuomintang and the Chinese Communist Party were in a United Front against the Japanese invasion, and before the Japanese attack on the United States at Pearl Harbor.

 Agnes Smedley had spent many years in China, and spent much of it with the various armies, both regular and guerrilla.
 Like Edgar Snow, she met the future leaders of Communist China when they were living in rural isolation.
-She also witnessed the Xian Incident and gives her own account of it in this book, along with her view of He Long, Chu Teh (Zhu De) and Mao.
+She also witnessed the Xi'an Incident and gives her own account of it in this book, along with her view of He Long, Chu Teh (Zhu De) and Mao.
 She takes her own very distinct view of Mao: